Discovering Graph Generating Dependencies for Property Graph Profiling: Abstract

 \section{Abstract}

-With the increasing use of graph-structured data, there is also increasing interest in investigating graph data dependencies and their applications, e.g., in graph data profiling.
-Graph Generating Dependencies (GGDs) are a class of dependencies for property graphs that can express the relation between different graph patterns and constraints based on their attribute similarities.
-Rich syntax and semantics of GGDs make them a good candidate for graph data profiling.
-Nonetheless, GGDs are difficult to define manually, especially when there are no data experts available.
-In this paper, we propose GGDMiner, a framework for discovering approximate GGDs from graph data automatically, with the intention of profiling graph data through GGDs for the user.
-GGDMiner has three main steps: (1) \textit{pre-processing}, (2) \textit{candidate generation}, and, (3) \textit{GGD extraction}.
-To optimize memory consumption and execution time, GGDMiner uses a factorized representation of each discovered graph pattern, called Answer Graph.
-Our results show that the discovered set of GGDs can give an overview about the input graph, both schema level information and also correlations between the graph patterns and attributes.
+Knowledge graphs have soared in popularity by supporting different types of applications and domains.
+In this context, the property graph data model has become an emerging standard in industry and academia.
+With its widespread use, there is also an increasing interest in investigating constraints for property graph data and their applications in data profiling.
+Graph Generating Dependencies (GGDs) are a class of property graph data dependencies that can express constraints on topology and properties of nodes and edges of the graph, making them a suitable candidate to expose an overview of the property graph to the user (profile graph data).
+However, GGDs can be difficult to set manually.
+To solve this issue, we propose a framework for discovering GGDs automatically from the property graph to profile graph data.
+Our framework has three main steps: (1) \textit{pre-processing}, (2) \textit{candidate generation}, and, (3) \textit{GGD extraction}.
+Our results show that the discovered set of GGDs can give an overview of the input graph, including schema-level information between the graph patterns and attributes.